top of page

 Just 3 to 4 minutes away from Plaza de Cibeles, this monument is dedicated to refugees and attempts to depict their plight.

-Parterre del Retiro is just that.
-The ornamentally landscaped greens are absolutely delightful and the serenity of the park amid a bustling city is worth the effort of walking to it.
+Parterre del Retiro, with its ornamentally landscaped greens, is absolutely delightful, and the serenity of the park amid a bustling city is worth the effort of walking to it.

 A lot of day trips can be taken from Madrid.